E2E: Efficient Filtered AKNN Search via Adaptive Termination: A Appendix

 \subsection{A.4 Additional Experimental Results}

-\stitle{Exp-4: Feature importance analysis.} Fig.~\ref{fig:k10_feature_importance_2x4} details the top feature contributions for our $\EE$ model computed by the per-feature gain statistics from the gradient boosting decision tree models, and the importance of a feature is proportional to the reduction of the total error contributed by the feature.
-Our proposed metrics $\rho_{queue}$ and $\rho_{pilot}$ constantly rank among the top-8 features across all datasets.
-In particular, for the Tripclick dataset, $\rho_{pilot}$ demonstrates dominant importance, accounting for over 80\% of the total gain.

-\stitle{Exp-5: Generalization to State-of-the-Art.} We extend our evaluation to ACORN~\cite{Acorn-SIGMOD-2024} to verify index-agnosticism.
-Fig.~\ref{fig:recall-latency-acorn-gamma} demonstrates that \EE successfully adapts to the $\PRE$ strategy of ACORN, capturing the next stage search cost via the \textit{Visited Filter Ratio} ($\rho_{visited}$).
-Specifically, $\EE$ successfully improves up to 1.5x search efficiency of ACORN-$\gamma$.
-This highlights the effective adaptability of our algorithm to graph indexes based on the $\PRE$ strategy.
+\stitle{Exp-4: Generalization to Other AKNN Methods.} In Figure \ref{fig:recall-latency-acorn-gamma}, we show that \EE generalizes well to ACORN's $\PRE$ strategy, and can accurately capture the cost of the subsequent expansion stage via the \textit{Visited Filter Ratio} ($\rho_{visited}$).
+As a result, \EE improves the search efficiency of ACORN-$\gamma$ by up to $1.5\times$, highlighting the robustness and portability of our adaptive termination framework.

+\stitle{Exp-5: Convergence on training samples.} We change the training-set size from 1k to 1M queries on Arxiv-contain ($K{=}10$, $f{=}81$) and report test $R^2$ on a disjoint 1k-query set (Figure~\ref{fig:convergence}).
+Test $R^2$ rises steeply up to $\sim$50k training queries and then plateaus.
+The gap between \EE and the \EE w/o Filter ablation stays at $0.04$--$0.05$ across the different training set sizes, showing that our filter-aware features consistently improve the predictor accuracy.

+\stitle{Exp-6: Scalability to YFCC 10M.} To evaluate the scalability of \EE, we evaluate $\EE$ on YFCC10M---the largest real-attribute dataset we could identify.
+Larger benchmarks typically require synthesizing attributes, which breaks the vector--attribute correlation that motivates filter-aware features (\S~\ref{sec:problem-analysis}).
+As shown in Figure ~\ref{fig:yfcc-scalability}, The model trained on YFCC1M transfers to YFCC10M with only $\sim$10\% NDC overhead, with $50$k training queries and $<$5\,s training even at this scale.

+\stitle{Exp-7: Alternative Predictor.} To verify that the gain is not specific to LightGBM, we replace it with a Random Forest cost predictor on TripClick-contain in Figure \ref{fig:alt-predictor-tripclick-contain}, showing that the filter-aware features carry the gain across predictor families.

+\stitle{Exp-8: Comparison with DARTH.} To enable a direct comparison with state-of-the-art learned termination, we reimplement DARTH~\cite{DARTH-SIGMOD-2026} on hnswlib (the same backbone as \EE), since its original Faiss implementation does not support attribute-aware post-filtering.
+Figure~\ref{fig:appendix-darth-vs-e2e} reports NDC vs.\ recall@10 on the two label-containment datasets and confirms that \EE's feature-aware feature provides a more reliable termination signal than distance-only features.